 Arrange for housing or temporary housing before you come to campus.

 Housing can be difficult to find in the local area, but Lehigh has some rental properties available.
 Contact Real Estate Services for more information.
-If there is no Lehigh-affiliated housing available, you can also talk with your department or contact Jen Topp for more resources.
+If there is no Lehigh-affiliated housing available, you can also talk with your department.

 Review our Immigration Protocol before you travel to the United States.